 Inmates may receive letters and photos (no polaroids are allowed do not send nude or sexually suggestive photos).
 When sending correspondence be sure to include the inmates name and ID number as the mailing address above shows.
 Be sure you do not mark the envelope or letter in any way.
 Lipstick, perfume, crayon art, stickers, drawings or markings of any kind will result in the correspondence being returned.
 DO NOT SEND STAMPS OR BLANK PAPER.
-Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from the following: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
+Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from Amazon.com (Be sure to include the inmate name and ID number and send to the inmate mailing address above).

 Family and friends may send money to an inmate by United States Postal Money Order.
 The money order must be made payable to the inmates full committed name and identification number.
 Send completed legible money order to the inmate directly at the mailing address provided above.

 Click here to read the handbook for friends and family members of inmates.

 The North Carolina department of correction encourages friends and family members of inmates who demonstrate a positive influence to communicate and visit with an inmate.
 This can help the inmate in the rehabilitation process, and eventually with his or her reintegration back into society.

 To visit an inmate you must fill out an application form.
 Inmates must mail this form to you and can have a maximum of 18 applications.
 An application must be completed for each adult and minor.
 Completed applications must be sent to the inmate at the institution they reside.
 Inmates cannot just fill out an application for a person as it requires the applicants signature and sworn statements.
 Incomplete applications will be REJECTED.